 Perhaps the child’s loss of effort’s intrinsic value is inevitable, as “work” becomes something adults would otherwise choose to avoid given the option.
 However, use of personal technology accelerates this conceptual transition by rapidly inverting the natural relationship between work and reward.
 One more reason to hold off on handing your child that cell phone for as long as you can.

 The ages from zero to six comprise the period of the most significant work in a human being’s life.
 Consider the difference between an infant and a 6 year old.
 No other 6 year age gap in life is nearly so vast.
 This is another reason why I believe it is the best time for parents to act.
 However, almost as if it is a developmental stage in itself, exposure to technology usually increases drastically in the final three years.
 All of it, introduced and actively promoted by well-meaning parents.
 As independence grows, children are able to use devices without the adult.
 This is another pivotal point in the development of habits.
-Enabling more prologued use, the technology is intentionally made to be mastered by children.
+Enabling more prolonged use, the technology is intentionally made to be mastered by children.
 Video game systems are often introduced near age five along with child-marketed tablet/cell phone applications.

 Options for Youtube videos, television shows and children’s movies expand exponentially to a nearly infinite list of choices.
 Each clip is imbedded with intentional elements designed to reward screen time and minimize opportunities to disengage a young, absorbent mind.
 For example, streaming media sites like Amazon, Netflix, Hulu, Apple TV and Disney all added the “autoplay next episode” and “Skip Intro” buttons around the same time.
 Netflix started the practice in 2017.
 Do not mistake this as an effort to offer convenience to their audience.
 These are obvious measures designed to ensure no one looks away from the screen, even for a second, lest they find an alternative form of entertainment in the real world.